TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 on sentence pairs, they are required, and we take the pretrained token-type embeddings from the BERT model and also train them during finetuning.

-For examples of sentence pairs, see @glue_example.
+For examples of sentence pairs see @glue_example.

 *Hyperparameters*